myzero1/yii2-captcha/README.md

 ```

 The scenario discretion
--php: Just validate by PHP.
+- php: Just validate by PHP.
--jsPhp: validate by JS and PHP
+- jsPhp: validate by JS and PHP

 You can access Demo through the following URL: